trace-kadenyi/MetriQ/README.md

 ## 🤝 Integration

-This app works best when paired with the [MetriQ API](https://github.com/trace-kadenyi/MetriQ-API).
+This app works in conjunction with [MetriQ API](https://github.com/trace-kadenyi/MetriQ-API.git).

 Make sure the backend is running locally at the same time during development.